Fringe Benefits for Nurses: 5 Ideas for Your Team

 3. Commuting Incentives

 The average commuter spends $8,466 a year commuting, with 236 hours spent getting to and from the workplace.
 Some companies offer transportation benefits to help cover these costs.
-The IRS allows companies to provide certain commuting benefits with pre-tax dollars.
+The IRS allows companies to provide certain commuting fringe benefits, deducted from paychecks on a pre-tax basis as a cost-saving incentive to both the employee and the company.
 These include $300 per month to cover the cost of transit passes for buses, trains, and ferries, and an additional $300 per month for parking expenses for each employee.

 Additionally, facilities can offer the following taxable fringe benefits for nurses to help employees offset the rising costs of getting to and from work:

-By offering commuting incentives for your facility’s nurses, you can help to boost the morale of staff coming in to care for your patients.
+By offering commuting perks for nurses, you can help to boost the morale of staff coming in to care for your patients.
 Expanding the number of staff interested in your posted positions and enticing those who may live further away helps your facility build a large, diverse pool of qualified staff.

 4. Clinical Cross-Training